Lions Gate Apartments

 • Housing Option Waitlists display after a student accepts a HFS Contract and is interested in another housing option (such as a Living Learning Community, single room, etc.)

-When you log on to eLiving and choose Waitlist from the Contracts menu, you will see the appropriate Waitlists based on your campus and contract status.
+When a student logs on to eLiving and chooses Waitlist from the Contracts menu, they will see the appropriate Waitlists based on their campus and contract status.

 Students who have an accepted HFS Contract are eligible to enter only one Housing Option Waitlist.
-As staff processes cancellations and vacancies occur, we will move students from the Waitlist into that specific housing option.
+As staff processes cancellations and vacancies occur, students will be removed from the Waitlist into specific housing options based on their specific waitlist.

-For example: I have an accepted double room, traditional residence hall HFS Contract.
-I’m interested in a suite, so I add my name to the Nittany Hall Suites Waitlist.
-When a suite is available for me, staff will move me to a suite option.
-If online room selection is available to me, I'll be able to choose a suite instead of a traditional residence hall.
+For example: A student has accepted a double room, traditional residence hall HFS Contract.
+They are interested in a suite, so they add their request for Nittany Hall Suites Waitlist.
+When a suite opening becomes available, staff will move students from the waitlist to a suite option.
+If online room selection is available, the student will be able to choose a suite instead of a traditional residence hall.

-You can remove your name from a Waitlist at any time by unchecking the box of the Waitlist you'd previously selected.
+Students can remove their name from a Waitlist at any time by going back into the Waitlist and selecting 'remove' from the Waitlist they previously selected.

 Housing